AcalaNetwork/EuphratesDoc/how-to-guides/setup-wallet/README.md

 4. Confirm the selection by clicking “Connect”

     <figure><img src="../../.gitbook/assets/30.png" alt=""><figcaption></figcaption></figure>
-5. If this is your first time interacting with the Acala Network you will be asked to add the network to your Metamask and switch to it.
+5. If this is your first time interacting with the Acala Network you will be asked to add the network to your MetaMask and switch to it.
 Click “Approve” then “Switch Network”

     <figure><img src="../../.gitbook/assets/31.png" alt=""><figcaption></figcaption></figure>